 Drugs Taken While Breastfeeding

 After the birth of a child, a mother may wonder about the possibility of drugs being passed to a newborn through her breastmilk.
 Studies have found that most drugs can be passed into a mother’s breastmilk; however, they must first pass through the bloodstream, meaning that only very trace amounts (often less than 1%) of the original dose make it into breastmilk.
-Compared to the placenta, the breast is a very effective guard protecting nursing infants from dangers of drugs.19 Most drugs that can be taken during pregnancy are safe for use during breastfeeding as well.
+Compared to the placenta, the breast is a very effective guard protecting nursing infants from the dangers of drugs.19 Most drugs that can be taken during pregnancy are safe for use during breastfeeding as well.
 Nevertheless, it is important to know the risks and facts to make the most informed decisions.

 One factor to consider is the way in which a drug is used.
-For example, topical medications are generally safe for nursing mothers; however, intravenous and intramuscular injections are able to reach breastmilk more quickly and at increased volume.
+For example, topical medications are generally safe for nursing mothers; however, intravenous and intramuscular injections are able to reach breastmilk more quickly and at an increased volume.
 The dosage and frequency of drug use can also affect levels in breastmilk.
 The age and health of a feeding baby should also be taken into account.
 The younger a baby is, the less developed its organs are including the toxin-fighting structures such as the kidneys and liver.
-As newborns are in a delicate state, even small amounts of drugs can have significant consequences.19 Other factors of consideration are the frequency of feedings, the amount of breastmilk consumed in a feeding, and the specific chemical composition of drugs.
+As newborns are in a delicate state, even small amounts of drugs can have significant consequences.19 Other factors of consideration are the frequency of feedings, the amount of breastmilk consumed in feeding, and the specific chemical composition of drugs.

-Drugs that should never be taken while breastfeeding include radioactive compounds, alcohol, caffeine, nicotine, marijuana, heroin, cocaine, methamphetamine, hallucinogens, and some prescription drugs.19 The reality is that many females will still decide to use drugs while breastfeeding.
+Drugs that should never be taken while breastfeeding include: radioactive compounds, alcohol, caffeine, nicotine, marijuana, heroin, cocaine, methamphetamine, hallucinogens, and some prescription drugs.19 The reality is that many females will still decide to use drugs while breastfeeding.
 The best advice is to abstain from drug use, but if a female decides to indulge, it is important to at least weigh the risks and reward.
-Very small amounts of any drug consumed will reach breastmilk, and consequently, a feeding baby, so mothers should consider avoiding breastfeeding their child (despite the known benefits on breastmilk) if they cannot abstain from drug use.
+Very small amounts of any drug consumed will reach breastmilk, and consequently, a feeding baby, so mothers should consider avoiding breastfeeding their child (despite the known benefits of breastmilk) if they cannot abstain from drug use.
 All drugs should be checked with a doctor before beginning or continuing use while breastfeeding.

 A developing baby is always reliant on its mother for its oxygen, nutrients, hormones, chemicals, and everything needed to develop fully and properly.
 Disruption by any drug to the fetal environment can pose short and long-term risks to both the child and mother.
 While healthcare professionals should always be consulted when situations involving drugs arise, abstinence from drugs overall is the best way to ensure the highest chances of a healthy term and birth.